yl0xffff/cs310-pa2-summer19/README.md

 ## Tasks

-There are in total 100 points and 20 bonus points.
+### Coding (95 points + 20 bonus points)

+These are the only files you should modify to finish the code.
+You are recommended to finish them in the given order below.
-- DynamicArray.java, 20 points
+- DynamicArray.java, 15 points
 - LinkedList.java, 20 points
 - TreeDictionary.java, 60 points and 20 bonus points